BartMassey/basic-literacy/README.markdown

 <h2> Example </h2>

+Look for a section at the end titled "OLAB" to find an implementation of the extension.
-Open the example project titled "The Poet's Notebook" to find an implementation of the extension.
+Look for a section at the end titled "The Poet's Notebook" to find an implementation of the extension.

 <h2> Credits </h2>